 3. RN to BS for Registered Nurses (RNs) for those who already hold a resident state or compact state license as a RN.
 The students typically have a previous Associates Degree or Diploma Degree in Nursing, and may or may not hold a Bachelor's Degree in a non-nursing field.
 Depending on the individual's academic coursework, the RN to BS may be completed in two years of part-time study.

-SU nursing graduates have the highest 3 year average NCLEX-RN pass rate in Maryland for baccalaureate programs at 94.56% (2009 - present).
+SU nursing graduates have one of the highest 5-year average NCLEX-RN pass rates in Maryland for baccalaureate programs at 92.28% (2009 - present).
 Our recent accreditation by the Commission on Collegiate Nursing Education (CCNE) for the maximum period is further validation of the quality of our curriculum, faculty and resources.

-The Department of Nursing also offers three graduate level tracks to a Master of Science in nursing: one for Family Nurse Practitioner, a second for Clinical Nurse Educator, and a third for Health Care Leadership.
-A Registered Nurse without a BS in nursing degree can also elect the RN-to-MS option and move directly through undergraduate courses into one of 2 tracks without stopping to complete the BS degree.
+The School of Nursing also offers two options within its Master of Science in nursing, the Nurse Educator and Health Care Leadership tracks.
+A Registered Nurse without a BS in nursing degree can also elect the RN-to-MS option and move directly through undergraduate courses into one of these tracks without stopping to complete the BS degree.

-Our faculty engage in research and clinical practice publishing their work in such esteemed journals as Journal of Nursing Education and Nurse Educator, and practicing at area hospitals and clinics.
+Our faculty engage in research and clinical practice publishing their work in such esteemed journals as Journal of Nursing Education, Nurse Educator, and Journal of Professional Nursing and practicing at area hospitals and clinics.
 They also lend their expertise to national and regional health organizations and advisory boards.

-At SU, there are countless opportunities for personal and professional growth including study in Tanzania, Ecuador and China.
+At SU, there are countless opportunities for personal and professional growth including study in South Africa and Ecuador.
 The popular summer Nurse Extern work-study program pairs students with expert registered nurses in area hospitals for a paid 10-week immersion in patient care while earning three credits though an online class at the University.